caelan-schneider/BostonSalaries/README.md

 Link to the production app (hosted on MongoDB Atlas and Heroku): https://city-employee-salaries.herokuapp.com/

 Note: Heroku has a 30 second limit before the application will time out.
+The landing page has data for all Boston employees, so it can be slow and sometime pass the 30 second threshold, causing a failure.
-The initial connection to MongoDB Atlas can be slow as I'm on the free tier (though querying it is super fast!).
-If the application fails to load, try again later, it's probably due to a slow connection between Heroku and MongoDB Atlas.
-I will fix this soon!
+If the application fails to load, try again later, or try filtering for a specific department, e.g. https://city-employee-salaries.herokuapp.com/department/police%20department.
+I will try to speed up the initial query soon!